 Covers the diligence shift already underway, the size of the multiple gap in the numbers that matter, why the gap exists, and what changes when AI is treated as exit infrastructure rather than as an operational improvement programme.

-Arcvale advises mid-market PE GPs on AI exit-readiness and operating model design.
+Arcvale advises global private markets GPs on AI exit-readiness across the private equity portfolio, and operating model design inside the GP itself.
 The notes are written from live work with funds.
 Leave your email if you'd like the next one.